 If the planks are affected or waterlogged, you must allow them to dry, inspect them to see if they are usable and re-install them.
 You must replace damaged or non-usable planks.

 Is Laminate Flooring Waterproof?

-Water under laminate flooring rarely dries out itself.
-This is because there is very little space and provision for evaporation to occur underneath your laminate flooring.
+Water under laminate planks rarely dries out itself.
+That’s because there’s little space and provision for the evaporation process to occur under the planks.

 How To Dry Water Underneath Laminate Flooring?

 Drying moisture under laminate is easy; remove the planks, dry the subfloor, and re-install them.

 Here are the tools you need:

 1. Wipe The Water On The Laminate floor

 If the top of the floor is wet, you must wipe off the water.
 If you don’t, the water will slide down to the subfloor and damage the planks from underneath.

 To wipe a laminate floor, use a rag or mop.
 Don’t apply pressure while wiping, as you can push moisture from underneath to beneath the floor.